TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

 * Successfully configured the ADMB linux server for GPU development support.
 Kasper tested and ran numerical functions using R and GPU which showed speed improvements compared to non-gpu runs.
-* An exellent instructional video was developed by Mollie, Hans, and Arni.
+* An excellent instructional video was developed by Mollie, Hans, and Arni.
 * Created [TMB Users](https://groups.google.com/forum/#!forum/tmb-users) google group so that users can answer each other's questions rather than load up the "issues" on the github repository.

 <a name="priorities"/>